contato@taxup.com.br São Paulo · Rio de Janeiro · Brasília

 "ICMS does not form part of the calculation base for the levy of PIS and COFINS."
 (Justice Cármen Lúcia, rapporteur)

-Central legal basis: the constitutional concept of “revenue” or “turnover” (Federal Constitution, art.
-195, I, b) does not cover amounts that merely pass through the company’s accounting on their way to another entity — ICMS is the State’s revenue, not the taxpaying company’s.
-Application of the ability-to-pay principle (art.
-145, §1).
+Central legal basis: the constitutional concept of "revenue" or "turnover" (Federal Constitution, art.
+195, I, b) does not cover amounts that merely pass through the company's accounting on their way to another entity — ICMS is the State's revenue, not the taxpaying company's.
+Application of the ability-to-pay principle (Federal Constitution, art.
+145, §1) — what does not belong to a person is not taxed against that person.

 02